A Letter From the Founder

 - Please have all donors mail checks to you, and then mail all checks TOGETHER to Frontier Horizon

 All host families (and not Frontier Horizon) are responsible for the following:

 - Providing hosted children with all meals;

-- Providing hosted children with clothing; (Note: please see the “How to Prepare for your Hosted Child” section for more information.)
+- Ensure hosted children are properly clothed and cared for; (Note: please see the “How to Prepare for your Hosted Child” section for more information.)

 - Paying for any activities in which you choose to participate;